Sunda leopard cat: Ecology and behaviour

 Sunda leopard cats photographed by camera traps in Kalimantan between 2008 and 2018 were foremost nocturnal, overlapping with the activity pattern of flat-headed cats (Prionailurus planiceps).

 Those recorded in an oil palm plantation in central Kalimantan were active from late afternoon to early morning and preyed foremost on ricefield rats and other rodents.

 Nine radio-collared Sunda leopard cats in Sabah used predominantly oil palm plantations and also logged dipterocarp forest adjacent to the Tabin Wildlife Reserve.
 They were observed up to 4 m above ground hunting rodents and beetles, and preyed foremost on Whitehead's spiny rat, dark-tailed tree rat, long-tailed giant rat, lizards, snakes and frogs.
 Males had larger home ranges than females, averaging 3.5 km2 and 2.1 km2, respectively.
 Each male's range overlapped one or more female ranges.

-Scats collected of Sunda leopard cats in sugarcane fields in Negros island indicate that they feed foremost on rodents such as house mouse, Polynesian rat, ricefield rat and tanezumi rat.
+Fecal samples collected of Sunda leopard cats in sugarcane fields in Negros island indicate that they feed foremost on rodents such as house mouse, Polynesian rat, ricefield rat and tanezumi rat.
 To a lesser extent, they also prey on amphibians, geckos, lizards and passerine birds occurring in these sugarcane fields.

 In western Java, Sunda leopard cats were encountered close to human settlements and resting on the ground.